 - Espresso Powder: Espresso powder is optional, but I recommend its addition because it enhances the chocolate flavor.
 The chocolate cake will not taste like coffee, I promise.
-I use espresso powder in my chocolate zucchini cake, too!
+I use espresso powder in my chocolate zucchini cake and marble loaf cake too!

 - Oil: Don’t use butter in this cake batter.
 Cocoa powder is a particularly drying ingredient, so this cake needs oil for suitable moisture.

 - Eggs: Use 2 room temperature eggs.
 To speed up the gently warming, place refrigerated eggs in a cup of warm water for 10 minutes.
 Did you know what the temperature of your ingredients has a direct correlation to the success of your recipes?
 Unless otherwise noted, use room temperature ingredients.

 - Buttermilk: This chocolate cake requires the moisture and acidity from buttermilk.
 Lately I’ve been using a mix of sour cream and buttermilk, as well as reducing the hot liquid.
 You can read more about this next and see my dark chocolate mousse cake, tuxedo cake, black forest cake, and German chocolate cake recipes.

 - Vanilla Extract: Vanilla extract adds flavor.